aut0nate/Linux-Commands/README.md

 # Compare the contents of two files with unified context
 diff -u <file1> <file2>

-# Cut the second field from a comma-separated file
+# Cut the fifth character from each line in a file
+cut -c 5 <file>

+# Cut the second field based on the comma delimiter
 cut -d , -f 2 <file>

 # Merges all lines from a file into a single line separated by spaces
-paste -s -d ' ' <file>
+paste -d ' ' -s <file>

 # Repeatedly executes <command> every <secs> seconds, highlighting changes in the output
 watch -n <secs> -d <command>